 Geico mechanical breakdown insurance (MBI) is one of the company’s choices for additional auto coverage.
-Those who get Geico MBI coverage may avoid the financial hit that comes with unexpected repairs, but a policy isn’t always worth the money.
+Those who get Geico MBI coverage may avoid the financial hit that comes with unexpected repairs, but this insurance product isn’t always worth the money.

 We wanted to learn how Geico mechanical breakdown insurance compares to plans from the best extended car warranty companies, so we looked at the program’s coverage, costs, and reviews.
 If you want extended protection but decide that Geico MBI isn’t the right choice, we’ve listed a few additional providers below.

 Geico mechanical breakdown insurance covers costs at the repair shop for specific components that break during normal use.
 This policy is similar to an extended car warranty in that it allows owners to avoid certain unexpected car repair costs by paying an up-front or monthly fee.

 Here are a few things you should know about Geico mechanical breakdown insurance:

 - Eligibility: Not all vehicles are eligible for this coverage.
 Geico mechanical breakdown insurance can only be purchased for new vehicles or cars that are less than 15 months old and have fewer than 15,000 miles on the odometer.